 D.C.
 Circuit Strikes Down CFPB Leadership Structure

 Prior to joining Orrick, Kelsi served with the U.S. Department of Justice’s Civil Appellate Staff and as a law clerk to Judge David S. Tatel of the U.S. Court of Appeals for the D.C.
 Circuit and Justice Ruth Bader Ginsburg of the U.S. Supreme Court.
 She also held the position of Counsel at Bancroft PLLC.
-She has presented oral argument in 25 cases before 10 different federal appellate courts, and drafted over two dozen significant Supreme Court briefs.
+She has presented oral argument in 26 cases before 11 different federal appellate courts, including the en banc Ninth Circuit, and drafted dozens of significant Supreme Court briefs.
 In addition to her extensive appellate experience, Kelsi frequently provides strategic counseling and analysis regarding significant legal issues arising in trial litigation.

 At the Department of Justice, Kelsi served as lead counsel for the federal government in more than 30 appeals representing a diverse array of federal agencies, including the Copyright Royalty Board, the Federal Communications Commission, the Department of Transportation, the Department of Agriculture, the Social Security Administration, the Department of Housing and Urban Development, the Bureau of Alcohol, Tobacco, and Firearms, the Department of Health and Human Services, and the Drug Enforcement Administration.
 Her constitutional and administrative law experience includes briefing and arguing federal appeals involving the First Amendment, the Appointments Clause, the Bill of Attainder Clause, separation of powers, due process, equal protection, and numerous issues of statutory interpretation and regulatory authority.